 Q2: How can I display only the first few keywords from the keyword list?

-Q3: How can these split keywords be turned into clickable links that jump to the Anqi CMS built-in tag page or keyword library search page?
+Q3: How to turn these split keywords into clickable links and jump to the built-in tag page or keyword library search page of Anqi CMS?

 {% tagList tags with itemId=archive.Id limit="10" %}